Olympe-dev/42_Push_swap/README.md

 # 42_Push_swap

-## We had to write a sorting algorithm using only another stack and specific moves chosen by 42 and make it as optimal as possible (use as fewer moves as possible).
+## Write a sorting algorithm using only another stack and as fewer specific moves as possible

 1. Compile with make.
 2. Pass a series of int (up to 500) as arguments to the executable called push_swap. *(Ex. ./push_swap 2147483647 0 32498 126 -75456 -7619 321654)* There can be **no duplicate, no letters or other characters and no number that do not fit in an int**.